harin-git/harin-git.github.io/_pages/about.md

 [Marc Schönwiesner](https://imprs-neurocom.mpg.de/marc-schoenwiesner) and a visiting researcher at the [Computational Auditory Perception](https://www.aesthetics.mpg.de/en/research/research-group-computational-auditory-perception.html) group led by [Nori Jacoby](https://www.norijacoby.com/).
-I'm interested about the cross-cultural diversity in music and the methods we can apply to quantify its characteristics.
+My interests are about the cross-cultural diversity in music and the methods we can apply to quantify its characteristics.
 I combine datasets of music around the world with large-scale behavioural experiments to tackle questions about inter-individual